DJ in Taylor Swift case maintains his innocence

 "I hold women in high regard," he said.
 "Would I like my life back?
 Yeah.
 Would I like to be doing a morning show with my buddy [Ryan Kleisch]?
 Yeah, I would.
 That's what I love to do.
 Would I like to have my girlfriend?
 Yeah.
 But I'm not going to say anything bad about [Swift]."

-Mueller said, he will pay the $1 judgment.
+ment.
 He plans to pay with a $1 coin bearing the image of a Native American woman.

 "I thought it would be a very nice gesture," he said.